Using Lambda's Managed Kubernetes#

 - Writing logs shared across workloads.

-To create and manage PVCs using kubectl
+To create and manage PVCs:

 -